14 days plus extension

 It’s always fun to welcome new faces to The Gambia!
 After the flight from the UK, often departing in grey, cold conditions, the explosion of heat, bright sunlight, vivid colours and huge smiles can be a lot to take in.

 After arriving at the hotel we will head out for an evening walk along the beach, dipping our toes in the warm, tropical Atlantic as lines of egrets head to roost and the sun dips into the horizon.
 We will beachcomb as we walk while keeping our eyes on the tropical forest at the back of the beach.
 If we’re lucky, monkeys may be seen and distinctly tropical species will call from the edge of the jungle, including the bizarre palm-nut vulture, Senegal coucal and little bee-eater.
 By the end of the walk, the sun will be gone and bats come out to forage along the forest edge.

 ARRIVAL AND BEACH

 expedition and field courses costs and dates

-Our 14-day conservation expeditions and field courses cost £950 (£475/week) and are available all year round.
-This includes accommodation, a hearty breakfast, park admission fees, research permits, guide fees and group transport in The Gambia.
+Our 14-day conservation expeditions and field course costs are based on the specific itinerary provided for your group.
+This always includes accommodation, a hearty buffet breakfast, park admission fees, research permits, guide fees, and all transport within The Gambia.
 Prices do not include flights.